 The morning of my third day in Israel, my dad and brother finally made it over on their newly scheduled flight.
 We met up at the train station in Tel Aviv and took a train up the coast to Haifa.

 We were in Haifa to see the beautiful Baha’i Gardens.
 The thing about the gardens is that even though they’re technically walkable from the train station, it’s a really strenuous walk during the summertime that involves a constant uphill churn, little to no shade, poorly designed sidewalks for pedestrians, and a reeeally steep flight of stairs.
-So: would not do again.
+So it would have been smarter to take a taxi from the train station.

 Part of the garden was closed off after 12pm since it was a sacred site.
 Also, women had to keep their shoulders covered–a pretty common thing when visiting religious sites in Israel.